-With Scandinavia to its north and Germany to its south, Denmark is a draw for students from across the world with excellent English language study opportunities at a wide range of great learning institutions.
+With the Scandinavian peninsula to its north and Germany to its south, Denmark is a draw for students from across the world.
+It has excellent English-language study opportunities at a wide range of great learning institutions.
 Tuition is free for Swiss students and any citizen of the European Economic Area.

-Historically Denmark has been a seafaring nation, and the massive Arctic island of Greenland remains a satellite state of the country.
-One of the lasting cultural references of Denmark is through William Shakespeare, who is never known to have actually visited the country but set his most famous tragedy Hamlet around the machinations of the Danish royal court.
-While Denmark retains a monarchy to this day, they are now figureheads of a constitutional democracy.
+Historically, Denmark has been a seafaring nation and the massive Arctic island of Greenland remains an autonomous Danish dependent territory.
+William Shakespeare, who never visited the country, set his most famous tragedy, Hamlet, among the machinations of the Danish royal court.
+While Denmark retains a monarchy to this day, the Danish royals are now figureheads of a constitutional democracy.

 Denmark is a socially progressive nation with a long history of secular, democratic ideals such as freedom of expression and equal rights for all citizens.
-This includes a history of liberal thinkers such as philosopher Soren Kierkegaard and the physician who became de facto regent of Denmark, Johann Struensee.
+This includes a history of liberal thinkers such as philosopher Søren Kierkegaard and the German physician who became de facto regent of Denmark, Johann Struensee.

-Such is the presence of English fluency in Denmark that it is possible to get by as a student without needing to know Danish, though many Danes will appreciate students who make the effort to learn the language.
+Such is the level of English fluency in Denmark that it is possible to get by as a student without needing to know Danish – although many Danes will appreciate students who make the effort to learn the language.

 Best universities worldwide